iwander-all/vins-mono-self-improved-/README.md

 And open 2 terminals and in the path of devel,type "source setup.bash", then fill in:

-roslaunch vins_estimator euroc.launch
+"roslaunch vins_estimator euroc.launch"

-roslaunch vins_estimator vins_rviz.launch
+"roslaunch vins_estimator vins_rviz.launch"

 Then another ternimal with:

-rosbag play YOUR_PATH_TO_DATASET/MH_01_easy.bag
+"rosbag play YOUR_PATH_TO_DATASET/MH_01_easy.bag"

 Good time.
+And work have not done for me yet.
+I will develop a dual-vio based on vins-mono, not vins-fusion.

+you: hahaha, wait for good news!